A General Framework for Updating Belief Distributions: Abstract

 \section{Abstract}

+{We propose a framework for general Bayesian inference.
+We argue that a valid update of a prior belief distribution to a posterior can be made for parameters which are connected to observations through a loss function rather than the traditional likelihood function, which is recovered under the special case of using self information loss.

-{We propose a general framework for Bayesian inference that does not require the specification of a complete probability model, or likelihood, for the data.
-As data sets become larger and systems under investigation more complex it is increasingly challenging for Bayesian analysts to attempt to model the true data generating mechanism.
-Moreover, when the object of interest is a low dimensional statistic, such as a mean or median, it is cumbersome to have to achieve this via a complete model for the whole data distribution.
-If Bayesian analysis is to keep pace with modern applications it will need to forsake the notion that it is either possible or desirable to model the complete data distribution.
-Our proposed framework uses loss-functions to connect information in the data to statistics of interest.
+Modern application areas make it is increasingly challenging for Bayesians to attempt to model the true data generating mechanism.
+Moreover, when the object of interest is low dimensional, such as a mean or median, it is cumbersome to have to achieve this via a complete model for the whole data distribution.
+More importantly, there are settings where the parameter of interest does not directly index a family of density functions and thus the Bayesian approach to learning about such parameters is currently regarded as problematic.

+Our proposed framework uses loss-functions to connect information in the data to functionals of interest.
 The updating of beliefs then follows from a decision theoretic approach involving cumulative loss functions.
-Importantly, the procedure coincides with Bayesian updating when a true likelihood is given, yet provides coherent subjective inference in much more general settings.
-We demonstrate our approach in important application areas for which Bayesian inference is problematic including variable selection in survival analysis models and inference on a set of quantiles of a sampling distribution.
+Importantly, the procedure coincides with Bayesian updating when a true likelihood is known, yet provides coherent subjective inference in much more general settings.
 Connections to other inference frameworks are highlighted. }